tommymcm/nifty/README.md

 # nifty
-a collection of nifty tools
+`nifty` is a collection of quick information tools.

+## LLVM
+Search for LLVM documentation, with support for fuzzy finding.